CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

     ![A screenshot of the GitHub Action for Publishing Docker Files](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/worksflow.png)

-7. Rename the file to `fabrikam-web.yml`
+7. Rename the file to `fabrikam-web.yml`.

-8. Delete the content present in your yaml file
+8. Delete the content present in your yaml file.

 9. Go to this link ```https://github.com/CloudlabsAI-Git/code-to-cloud/blob/main/fabrikam-web``` to get the fabrikam-web.yml file updated content .
 Image name in yaml file should be fabrikam-web.

     ```YAML